Last updated 15th January 2021

 Once you have completed these changes, restart the service using this command:

-The bare-metal distribution comes with a firewall service named iptables.
+GNU/Linux distributions come with a firewall service named iptables.
 By default, this service does not have any active rules.
 You can verify this by typing the following command:

-Configuring the OVHcloud Firewall Network
+Configuring the OVHcloud Network Firewall